kataras/iris/_examples/routing/README.md

     // URLParamIntDefault returns the url query parameter as int value from a request,
     // if not found or parse failed then "def" is returned.
     URLParamIntDefault(name string, def int) int
+    // URLParamInt32Default returns the url query parameter as int32 value from a request,
+    // if not found or parse failed then "def" is returned.
+    URLParamInt32Default(name string, def int32) int32
     // URLParamInt64 returns the url query parameter as int64 value from a request,
     // returns -1 and an error if parse failed.
     URLParamInt64(name string) (int64, error)